 BIOL& 160 General Biology w/Lab • 6 Cr.

 Introduces major concepts of cell biology, including cell physiology and structure, molecular biology, genetics, and evolution.
 Course is a prerequisite for professional health-science programs.
 Format includes laboratory work.
-Strongly recommended: CHEM 100 or CHEM& 121 or BASIC 098, or one year of high-school chemistry.
+Fulfills laboratory science course requirement at BC.
+Strongly recommended: CHEM& 121, Chem& 140 or one year of high school chemistry.

 After completing this class, students should be able to:

 - Illustrate the organization and complexity of life based on the structure and function of biological molecules and cells.

 - Compare and contrast the concept of photosynthesis and cellular respiration and the inter-relatedness of mitochondria and chloroplasts in the energy exchanges important to living organisms.

 - Present the historical and modern foundational knowledge underlying Genetics and heredity.